Lw-Cui/LambdaJS/README.md

 cat ./examples/qsort.js | dune exec ./src/translate.exe | ./interp/interp-shell.ss
 ```

-`dune exec` completes pipeline 1-3 and `interp-shell` finishes pipeline 4.
+`dune exec` completes pipeline step 1-3 and `interp-shell` finishes pipeline step 4.
+The output is written to `stdout`.

-Below lists supported feature with code snippet.
+Below lists supported feature.
 All of them are in `example` directory.
-You can replace the js file in above command and run it.
+You can replace the js file in above command and run it directly.

 * Arithmetic: [arithmetic.js](./example/arithmetic.js)
 * If statement: [condition.js](./example/condition.js)